-The following table shows information relating to the number of shares authorized for issuance under the company's equity compensation plans as of December 31, 2017, including the UIL 2008 Stock Plan and the UIL Deferred Compensation Plan (collectively, the "UIL stock plans"), which are equity compensation plans assumed by us (and which were not subsequently voted on by our shareholders) in connection with our acquisition of UIL in December 2015.
+The following table shows information relating to the number of shares authorized for issuance under the company's equity compensation plans as of December 31, 2018, including the UIL Deferred Compensation Plan, which is an equity compensation plan assumed by us (and which was not subsequently voted on by our shareholders) in connection with our acquisition of UIL in December 2015.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (column (a)) Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity Compensation Plans Approved by shareholders of AVANGRID 1,252,893(2) 1,247,107 Not approved by shareholders of AVANGRID(1) 617,176(3) - Total 1,870,069 1,247,107
+Number of securities Number of securities to remaining available for future be issued upon exercise Weighted average issuance under equity of outstanding options, exercise price of compensation plans warrants and rights outstanding options, (excluding securities reflected Plan Category (column (a)) warrants and rights in column (a)) Equity Compensation Plans Approved by shareholders of AVANGRID 1,268,722(2) 1,231,278 Not approved by shareholders of AVANGRID(1) 485,810(3) Total 1754,532 1,231,278

-- (1) In connection with the acquisition of UIL, each award of restricted UIL common stock granted under the UIL stock plans that was outstanding and unvested or otherwise subject to forfeiture or other restrictions immediately prior to the effective time of the acquisition (which are referred to as restricted shares), other than those restricted shares that vested by their terms upon the effective time of the acquisition, converted into the right to receive the number of validly-issued restricted shares of our common stock equal to the product (rounded up to the nearest whole number) of the number of such restricted shares multiplied by the equity exchange factor of 1.2806.
-Any restricted shares of our common stock received remain subject to the same terms and conditions (including vesting and forfeiture restrictions) as were applicable to the corresponding UIL restricted shares immediately prior to the effective time of the acquisition. - (2) Represents performance units to be issued upon satisfaction of applicable performance and service requirements. - (3) Represents 485,810 shares of deferred restricted stock and 131,366 performance shares to be issued upon satisfaction of applicable performance and service requirements.
+- (1) In connection with the acquisition of UIL, each award of restricted UIL common stock granted under the UIL Deferred Compensation Plan that was outstanding and unvested or otherwise subject to forfeiture or other restrictions immediately prior to the effective time of the acquisition (which are referred to as restricted shares), other than those restricted shares that vested by their terms upon the effective time of the acquisition, converted into the right to receive the number of validly-issued restricted shares of our common stock equal to the product (rounded up to the nearest whole number) of the number of such restricted shares multiplied by the equity exchange factor of 1.2806.
+Any restricted shares of our common stock received remain subject to the same terms and conditions (including vesting and forfeiture restrictions) as were applicable to the corresponding UIL restricted shares immediately prior to the effective time of the acquisition. - (2) Represents performance share units and restricted share units to be issued upon satisfaction of applicable performance and service requirements. - (3) Includes deferred restricted stock to be issued upon satisfaction of applicable performance and service requirements.